 - Work alongside a faculty mentor to complete an Honors thesis using your original academic research.

-- Participate in a community of intellectually engaged colleagues with an Honors Fellow peer-mentor or by living in one of two Living Learning Communities.
+- Participate in a community of intellectually engaged colleagues with an Honors Program peer-mentor or by living in one of two Living Learning Communities.

 - Apply to study in Turkey over Winter Term during your first year; the university funds 75 percent of the cost.